aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Type**: Functional, Static, Automatic
 - **Initial State**: RBAC policies are defined and implemented.
 - **Input/Condition**: Attempt to access secrets and resources with different user roles.
-- **Output/Result**: Access is appropriately granted or denied based on the RBAC policies.
+- **Output/Result**: Access is granted only to roles explicitly authorized in the RBAC policy; unauthorized roles are denied access and receive a clear error indicating insufficient permissions.
 - **How test will be performed**: The unit test will simulate users with various roles attempting to access sensitive resources like secrets or configuration files.
 It will verify that only authorized roles have access, and unauthorized attempts are blocked, ensuring that secrets are protected with proper access controls.

 #### Documentation Accessibility